RobertAFenn/F1-ATPase-simulation/README.md

     git clone https://github.com/RobertAFenn/F1-ATPase-simulation.git
     cd F1-ATPase-simulation

-Or, if you prefer, you can download just the simulation class:
+Or, if you prefer, you can download just the bin file:

-    src/core/LangevinGillespie.py
+    bin/f1sim.cpython-311-x86_64-linux-gnu.so
+> **Note**: The binary is built for Python 3.11 on linux x86_64.
+> Using it on other systems may require compiling from the source.
+> The `setup.py` file is provided for this purpose as it allows you to
+> build the Python extension on your own system.

-The main.ipynb notebook provides examples on how to use the class, and all methods are documented inside the Python file.
+The main.ipynb notebook provides examples on how to use the class.
+All public methods from C++ to Python can be found documented in the binding file.

+    src/core/binding.cpp

+In depth method information can be found in the header file.

+    src/core/include/LangevinGillespie.h

 (Optional) Create a virtual environment:

-    python -m venv venv
+    python -m venv myVenv
-    source venv/bin/activate   # macOS/Linux
+    source myVenv/bin/activate   # macOS/Linux
-    venv\Scripts\activate      # Windows
+    myVenv\Scripts\activate      # Windows
     pip install -r requirements.txt

 ---